 *A print journalist in her previous career, Sorina holds a B.A. in European Studies from UCLA and an M.A. in journalism from University of Southern California.

 Amber East-D’Anna, BA, JD, ERYT 200 (RYT 500 in progress), It’s Yoga Kids certified, Relax and Renew certified, Pilates Mat certified was born and raised in Cupertino & Saratoga and thought Cupertino needed a lot more yoga when she began offering yoga classes at her mom’s dance studio – East West Music and Dance – in 2009.
 Amber pretty much grew up at that studio, and began teaching children’s dance classes at age 15.
 Amber’s love of all things yoga started in college at UCLA, where she received her BA in Theater, and her first yoga class was with Annie Carpenter at Yoga Works in Los Angeles more than 13 years ago.
 She began practicing regularly at home and going to classes whenever possible.
 Initially drawn to the the physical benefits of yoga, it wasn’t until in the midst of law school at Santa Clara University where yoga took on a whole new meaning.
 She began experiencing severe migraines, and had more days of intense migraines than days without migraines.
 This is when the healing and grounding power of yoga and meditation became apparent, and soon after she received her 200 hour certification from Kripalu in Massachusetts.
 It was at that time that East West Yoga began.
 Her goal in opening East West Yoga was to create a yoga space that had a variety of classes, several teachers, a kids’ corner for busy parents, and children’s classes so that we can start learning great habits at an early age!
 Teachers of influence include: Seane Corn, Maty Ezraty, Erich Schiffmann, Judith Hanson Lasater, Sarah Powers, Annie Carpenter, Brahmani Liebman, Samantha Shakti Brown as well as all of the teachers at East West Yoga.
-Amber continues to study, practice, and try to stay grounded (and sane!) while raising her five year old son, James, and one year old son, Parker, with her husband Patrick.
+Amber continues to study, practice, and try to stay grounded (and sane!) while raising her three sons, with her husband Patrick.

 Erin began her dance training at East*West Music & Dance in 1980.
 She continued training at Interlochen Arts Academy (MI), Idyllwild Arts Academy (CA), Dance Aspen (CO), and San Francisco Ballet.
 She studied intensely at The Juilliard School (BFA program) in New York City.
 Her Broadway debut was in the original cast of Swing! – 1999-2000.
 She performed in the Tony Awards 2000, Macy’s Thanksgiving Day Parade 1999, and The Today Show 2000.
 Erin performed with the local company sjDANCEco in 2006 and 2007.
 She graduated Magna Cum Laude from SJSU with a dance major/accounting minor in 2007.
 In 2010 Erin co-starred in a Ford Focus television/radio commercial with her sister, Amber.
 In 2012, Erin’s piece “Shiva Moon” won the “Audience Choice Award” with sjDANCEco’s 9th Annual ChoreoProjects.
 Erin is currently the Associate Director at East*West Music and Dance where she handles the accounting, runs the Performing Company, and spends much time in the studio teaching and choreographing.
 Erin began practicing yoga in 2004 and completed her RYT-200 hr teacher training at East West Yoga in the summer 2016.
 Her classes focus on connecting breath to movement, mind to body, and embracing the energy of presence within.